Belgium national under-18 football team

-The Belgium national under-18 football team are a feeder team for the main Belgium national football team.
+The Belgium national under-18 football team is a feeder team for the main Belgium national football team.

 The team plays an annual friendly tournament.
 In addition, it only plays practice matches.
-The team is mainly intended to prepare players from Belgium Under 17 for Belgium Under 19.
+The team mainly intends to prepare players from Belgium Under 17 for Belgium Under 19.

 From 1948 to 2001, an annual European Under-18 Championship was played.
 In 1977, Belgium won the tournament.
 In 2002, the tournament was transformed into a European Under-19 football championship.